× Home Categories Reviews About

 HH (Hydrostatic Head)

 The official measurement of how waterproof a fabric is.
-For UK camping, a minimum of 3000mm is recommended.

 Hydrophobic Down